University of Arkansas at Little Rock

 Residence Status of Students from Texarkana, Texas, and Bowie County, Texas

 In accordance with the reciprocity agreement described in H.C.R.
-32, signed by the Governor of Arkansas on February 12, 1965, residents of Texarkana, Texas, and Bowie County, Texas, will be classified as in-state students for University fee purposes at the University of Arkansas.
+32, signed by the Governor of Arkansas on February 12, 1965 and University of Arkansas Board Policy 520.10, residents of Texarkana, Texas, and Bowie County, Texas, will be classified as in-state students for university fee purposes at the University of Arkansas.